Ben Aaron, Ginger Zee’s Husband: 5 Fast Facts You Need to Know

 Aaron became available to host the show after his previous one, Crazy Talk ended after one season last year.
 Aaron co-hosted that show with Bad Girls Club star Tanisha Thomas.

-4. Aaron Started His Broadcasting Career at Age 18 on Radio Disney
+4. He Started His Broadcasting Career at Age 18 on Radio Disney

 Aaron’s broadcasting career began with a gig at Radio Disney when he was only 18 years old.
 He moved around the country after that, with radio jobs in Tucson, Los Angeles, San Diego and New York.